Unboxed-Software/solana-course/content/transfer-fee.md

 The `keypair-helpers.ts` file contains some boilerplate for generating a new keypair and airdropping test SOL if needed.

-Lastly, `index.ts` has a main function that creates a connection to the specified cluster and calls `initializeKeypair`.
+`index.ts` has a main function that creates a connection to the specified cluster and calls `initializeKeypair`.
 This `main` function is where we'll be writing our script.

 ### 2. Create a mint with transfer fee